Customer Support: 866-817-2210

 Beyond the inherent dangers poor mental health can produce for an individual, they can also contribute to safety risks on a job site, which brings them further into a safety leader’s purview.

 The only way change is going to happen is if the industry – companies, leadership, and workers, bring awareness to the issue and take tangible steps within their organizations and communities.
-Safety leaders for both owners and builders in capital construction and facilities maintenance can play a key role through Partner Elevation.
+Safety leaders for both owners and builders in capital construction and facilities maintenance can play a key role through Contractor Success.

 Additional mental health resources: